ironman-tetsuo/Hydra_TE/running_repeatmodeler.md

 ```
 After RepeatModeler run, you got GENOME-families.fa file.
 This file contains sequences of the resulting custom repeat library.
-To search for homologous sequences in the Dfam 3.8 database, firstly you need to download the hmm file of the database as follows:
+To search for homologous sequences in the Dfam 3.8 database, firstly you need to download the hmm file of the database and generate an index file as follows:
 ```
 wget https://www.dfam.org/releases/Dfam_3.8/families/Dfam.hmm.gz
+gunzip Dfam.hmm.gz
+hmmpress Dfam.hmm
 ```
 Subseqeuntly, homologous sequence of each sequence of the custom repeat library in Dfam 3.8 using [nhmmscan v3.4](https://www.mankier.com/1/nhmmscan).
 ```